Dodoveloper/godot4-fps-prototype/README.md

 # Godot 4 FPS Prototype
-This project is a 3D FPS developed in Godot 4.2, showcasing various gameplay mechanics and aiming to implement a spray pattern system with the Godot game engine.
+This project is a 3D FPS developed in Godot 4.2, showcasing various features and aiming to implement a spray pattern system with the Godot game engine.

-Its primary objective is to serve as both a demonstration of advanced gameplay mechanics and a learning resource.
+Its primary objective is to serve as both a demonstration of advanced gameplay mechanics and a learning resource, since I haven't been able to find many implementations of this particular recoil system in Godot.

 ![gif](./imgs/clip.gif)